AzureCosmosDB/scenario-based-labs/Retail/Demo step-by-step - Cosmos DB scenario-based - Retail.md

 ## Exercise 1: Deployment and Setup

-Duration: 30 minutes
+Duration: 60 minutes

 Synopsis:  In this exercise you will TODO

-### Task 1: Blah
+### Task 1: Deploy ARM Template

+1. Deploy the provided ARM template

+### Task 2: Initalize and populate the Cosmos DB instance

-1. TODO
+1. Run the MovieDataImport

+### Task 3: Configure resources

+1. Set all the Azure resource configurations

-## Exercise 2: Creating and deploying rule calculations
+## Exercise 2: Explore Contoso Movie Store

-Duration: 30 minutes
+Duration: 15 minutes

 Synopsis: TODO

-### Task 1: Blah
+### Task 1: Explore the Contoso Movie Store

-1. Blah
+1. Open the web site

+2. Mention that you are not logged in as any user and the results that are being displayed are based on the **top** purchased items in the Cosmso database.

+3. In the top navigation, cLick the **Login** link

+4. Mention that there are several pre-populated *personalities*.
+Select the **comedy@contosomovies.com** personality

+5. Mention that you now have targeted movies based on two different algorithms

-## Exercise 3: Simulate data and events
+## Exercise 3: Simulate data and events using Stream Analytics and Power BI

 Duration: 30 minutes

 In this exercise you will TODO

-### Task 1: Blah
+### Task 1: Open the Power BI dashboard

-1. Blah
+1. Browse to your PowerBI dashboard and open the Movie Dashboard

+### Task 2: Start Stream Analytics and run the Data Generator

+1. Browse to your Stream Analytics service, click **Start**

+2. Open the **DataGenerator** project

+3. Update the app.config settings, then run the **DataGenerator** project, after a few moments, notice that your dashboard is being updated

+4. After 30 seconds, you will notice the **buy** events has stopped.

-## Exercise 4: Reporting with Stream Analytics and Power BI
+## Exercise 4: Email alerts using Logic Apps

 Duration: 30 minutes

 In this exercise you will TODO

-### Task 1: Blah

-1. Blah

-## Exercise 5: Email alerts using Logic Apps

-Duration: 30 minutes

-In this exercise you will TODO

-### Task 1: Blah
+### Task 1: Review the Logic App and Emails

-1. Blah
+1. Open the Logic App, review the single logic app that is available

+2. Ensure that your email is set and re-execute the DataGenerator project

+3. You should recieve emails based on the **buy** event

 ## After the hands-on lab